 ID of the benchmark that should be used.

-path to the XCCDF file that should be used, given as a relative path in the archive.
+path to the datastream or the XCCDF file that should be used, given as a relative path in the archive.

 ID of the profile that should be applied (or default if the default profile should be used).